-Monkey Beach Phi Phi Islands - Safety guide & tour information
+Monkey Beach Phi Phi Islands - Safety guide before you visit

 Welcome to Monkey Beach—a small, secluded cove on Phi Phi Don Island where wild macaques roam freely and emerald waters meet soft, white sand.
 Known for its photogenic residents and relaxed swimming spot, Monkey Beach is one of the most talked-about attractions in the Phi Phi Islands.